November 20, 2025

 You are balancing synchronous online lectures, completing assignments, preparing for clinical components, and keeping your life running outside of school.
 When the start of your clinical hours gets closer, the pressure builds fast, and many students feel caught between excitement and real worry about securing a site on time.

-Students in the Drexel University College of Nursing and Health Professions often describe this stage as one of the most demanding parts of the entire degree.
-You have worked through diagnostic reasoning, advanced pharmacology, and the core expectations of Drexel’s nurse practitioner programs.
+Np students often describe this stage as one of the most demanding parts of the entire degree.
+You have worked through diagnostic reasoning, advanced pharmacology, and the core expectations of their nurse practitioner program.

 Now you are preparing to bring those skills into real health care settings that depend on you to care for individuals across the lifespan, including infants, children, adolescents, young adults, older adults, and medically fragile patients.